 The level of criticism McMafia has attracted is surprising.
 It does, like any other art produced in the entertainment industry, have its flaws.
-The plot became difficult to follow and slowed significantly in pace (not that slow TV and film is always synonymous with bad) following the second episode.
+The plot became difficult to follow and slowed significantly in pace (not that slow TV is always synonymous with bad) following the second episode.
 Nevertheless, it has picked up and things have fallen into place due to the events of episode 6.
 We’re now left with the fallout of the latter with Alex Godman’s (James Norton) family in danger and his fiancée (well, not for long, if he continues his secrecy) hospitalised following an encounter with an assassin.
 Those who have stuck through the series are about to have their patience rewarded.

 It’s clear from the conclusion of episode 2 during her introduction to Kleiman, that she’s attracted Joseph’s attention.
 Kleiman’s observation of Joseph watching Lyudmilla is so subtle, you miss it, but it’s very telling.